pvlbzn/mlog/README.md

 Initially `mlog` was made in 2 evenings and was intended only for a personal use.
 It needs to be refactored and stuff.
 Consider this project as pretty much "work in progress".
 Later when all stuff will be fixed and nice this note will be deleted.

+However, it works well and I use it on a daily basis and tweak it little by little.